Obituary of Thomas John Cooney

 Tom’s faith and his bride were his fortune.
 The moment he met Joan Chapman of Boise, Idaho, he knew he’d found his life partner.
 They were married September 8th, 1948, in St. John’s Cathedral, Boise.
 Drawn both to the city and country lifestyles, they split their time between San Francisco and Idaho, with many happy summers spent at their cabin on stream leading to Lake Payette in McCall, Idaho.
 Ever in each other’s company, Tom and Joan traveled the globe several times over.
 They decorated their home with the art and culture of the places they’d been and always departed with a deep appreciation for the people and customs of our world.

 We only get one shot at life, and Tom Cooney made the most of his.
 He earned an excellent education, chose a perfect life partner, practiced what he preached, forged deep friendships, and left the world a better place than when he arrived.
 Even though he and Joan had no children to call their own, there are many among us who looked up to him as a father.
 Thank you for modeling a life well-lived, Tom.
-You are loved and will be missed.To send flowers to the family of Thomas Cooney, please visit Tribute Store
+You are loved and will be missed.To send flowers to the family or plant a tree in memory of Thomas Cooney, please visit Tribute Store